- Current Protocols in Bioinformatics

 Unit 4.8 Using N-SCAN or TWINSCAN to Predict Gene Structures in Genomic DNA Sequences

-Unit 4.9 GrailEXP and Genome Analysis Pipeline for Genome Annotation
+Unit 4.9 GrailEXP and Genome Analysis Pipeline for Genome Annotation./Chapter 5 Modeling Structure from Sequence:

 Unit 5.1 An Introduction to Modeling Structure from Sequence